 Jet Radar is a global flight search engine that scan over 700 airlines and hundreds of travel agents to find the cheapest flights available.
-They’re an international company, based in Phuket, Thailand, but do have an office right here in Australia.
+They’re an international company based in Phuket, Thailand, but have an office right here in Australia.

 Jet Radar deals and sales